 Hope4Health is a non-profit organisation and registered charity founded by Griffith University students in 2006

-What was initially a small medical student run organisation, now boasts over 1,000 members from all health disciplines.
+What was initially a small medical student run organisation, now boasts over 2,000 members from all health disciplines.
 Our organisation is focused on eliminating health inequality wherever it exists.
-H4H aims to improve health outcomes for local, rural, indigenous and international communities.
-We achieve our goals by coordinating awareness raising activities for our members including guest speaker seminars, clinical skills trips, teddy bear hospitals and much more.
-Each year we also host corporate fundraising events, including our not to be missed black tie gala, the Jazz Dinner Dance.
+H4H aims to improve health outcomes for local, rural, indigenous, and global communities.
+We achieve our goals by coordinating education and fundraising activities for our members including Rural Clinical Skills Trips, GATSIH conference, fundraising parties, Teddy Bear Hospitals and much, much more.
+Follow us on Facebook to stay up to date with our latest events!

 A world without health inequalities.